1. Feature Overview

 - The Opportunities feature must be enabled on your account.

-- You must be an administrator user to set up opportunity share automations.
+- You must be an administrator user to create opportunity share automations.

 4. Set up Opportunity Share